Myorignl/Final_Project-/README.md

 [Results_initial_with_APOT](https://user-images.githubusercontent.com/106631875/198458856-32057196-dba0-4c56-a9f5-d336ece950a0.png)

-After running the models listed above, the Balanced Random Forest model seemed to provide the most accurate results.
+After running the models listed above, the Balanced Random Forest model resulted in a higher accuracy and F1 score than the other models tested.
 The model indicated that there is strong relationship between the Status (wait time) and the 5 top feature importances.

 [Results_importances_initial](https://user-images.githubusercontent.com/106631875/198458636-c720af18-6a64-4216-85d5-93bd58d7e2b8.png)

 ### Refined Results

-After reviewing the results and re-examining the data, it was noted that the previous Status buckets columns were strongly related and may be skewing the results.
+After reviewing the results and re-examining the data, it was noted that the previous Status buckets columns were too closely related and may be skewing the results.
 Thus, we updated the Status buckets and refined the buckets, to more specific time buckets, in hopes that would take care of possible overfitting.
 In an effort to refine the results, we dropped the APOT (wait time) column which reduced the accuracy but in theory gave a truer value.

 [Target Column Values](https://github.com/Myorignl/Final_Project7/blob/Bethany/input_labels_tabledata.png)